 - Having been sacked the previous day, a humiliated administrative worker returns to the office brandishing a hunting knife and, in front of his former colleagues, screams a stream of threats at the supervisor.

 - A former pupil who had been bullied while at high school seeks revenge by driving a car at a group of students one morning as they arrive for the start of classes.

 Three core pillars included as standard

-- Assessment: This includes a physical or remote site visit and inspection in order to analyse and evaluate the security protocols of the client as well as highlighting any points of vulnerability.
-A full risk analysis report of findings and recommendations is produced for the client.
+- Post underwriting review: This is a remote post underwriting review in order to analyse and evaluate the security protocols of the client as well as to highlight any current exposures, threats and dangers.
+A risk analysis report of findings and general recommendations are provided to the client.

-- Action plan seminar: Held at the client’s main location, this covers issues such as incident awareness, typical profiles of an assailant, how to respond to an incident, creating an emergency action plan; and raising awareness of key behaviours.
+- Action plan webinar: This covers issues such as incident awareness, typical profiles of an assailant, how to respond to an incident, creating an emergency action plan, and raising awareness of key behaviours.